ValKmjolnir/Nasal-Interpreter/README.md

 2021/10/8 update:

-In this version vm_nil and vm_num now is not managed by nasal_gc, this will decrease the usage of gc_alloc and increase the efficiency of execution.
+In this version vm_nil and vm_num now is not managed by nasal_gc, this will decrease the usage of gc::alloc and increase the efficiency of execution.

 New value type is added: vm_obj.
 This type is reserved for user to define their own value types.